geostyler/geostyler/src/Component/Symbolizer/Field/WellKnownNameField/WellKnownNameField.example.md

-This demonstrates the use of WellKnownNameField.
+This demonstrates the use of `WellKnownNameField`.

 ```jsx
 const React = require('react');